Human rights issues related to the COVID-19 pandemic: United States

 In the United States, many minority racial and ethnic groups have been disproportionately affected by COVID-19.

 Filipino-Americans have been disproportionately affected by COVID-19.
 Many Filipino Americans work as nurses in the ICU where COVID patients are treated, and many of them are not provided with PPE.
-Filipino Americans had a higher mortality rate, which has been attributed to their diet which has led to higher cases of to obesity, high blood pressure and heart disease.
+Filipino Americans had a higher mortality rate, which has been attributed to their diet which has led to higher cases of obesity, high blood pressure and heart disease.

 In certain industries in Utah between March and June, it is found that Hispanic and non-white workers made up 73% of cases in workplace outbreaks.
 Hispanics are also financially impacted, experiencing a higher-than-national-average unemployment rate.

 Right to respect for private and family life

 France

 In Strasbourg and Lyon, administrative courts had overturned or limited local ordinances which prescribed a face mask wearing duty, but the French Council of State, France's supreme administrative court, upheld the regulations.